balintrobert/balintrobert/README.md

 <h2><img src="https://media.giphy.com/media/gM5qFksULw54NMWyry/giphy.gif" width="40px"/> About me</h2>

 Hello there.
 My name is Robi.
 I'm 23 years old and I'm from Romania.
-I'm a fresh graduate and a web enthusiast.
-I'm currently looking for an internship or a full time job as a junior frontend developer to gain experience, new skills and to improve my current ones.
-In the future, my main goal is to become a full stack developer.
+I'm a fresh graduate who enjoys to be up to date with anything related to technology.
+My hobbies are walking & camping in nature, computer games and graphic design.
+Currently I want to improve my frontend development skills, but my dream is to become a senior full stack developer.

 <h2><img src="https://media.giphy.com/media/xUPGcfEAZhlZXCZrbi/giphy.gif" width="40px"/> Tools & technologies</h2>